wazuh/wazuh-documentation/source/pci-dss/configuration-assessment.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: The Security configuration assessment module is used to create configuration policies on agents.
+  :description: You can use the Security configuration assessment module to create configuration policies on agents.
 Learn more about it in this section.

 .. _configuration_assessment: